wangweiwei/vue-resize-observer/README.md

 ## Module import & Example

-* Import the package adn install it into Vue:
+* Import the package and install it into Vue:

 ```
 const VueResizeObserver = require("vue-resize-observer");